microsoft/fluentui/rfcs/convergence/fixed-versions-for-prerelease.md

 > a user who has opted into using a prerelease version has clearly indicated the intent to use that specific set of alpha/beta/rc versions.
 By including a prerelease tag in the range, the user is indicating that they are aware of the risk.

+**We have to work around the problem in a non-standard way because we have a hard requirement to not utilize semver fully while introducing new components for partners to use in production**

 ## Detailed Design or Proposal

 While Fluent v9 is in a prerelease stage and the core of packages for v9 use a prerelease tag (alpha, beta...), use